Where can I find the Build Guide for my kit?

 ELBY Design EuroSynth products are designed in accordance with the Australian Communications and Media Authority (ACMA) regulatory compliance requirements.

-Where applicable, products will carry the RCM logo.
+Where applicable, products will carry our RCM mark.

 I want to design my own modules.
 Where can I get basic technical information?